Tendai: Tendai Practice Theory

+To this, one can also add other elements that became integrated to Tendai practice, including Shinto and Shugendō practices.
+It is due to this syncretic aspect of Tendai that it is sometimes termed Integrated Buddhism (総合佛教 Sōgōbukkyō).

 According to Saichō and other later Tendai scholars, the Perfect teaching of the Lotus Sutra and the tantric doctrines and practices of Esoteric Buddhism had the same ultimate intent.
 This view of the equality and compatibility between the Tiantai Lotus teachings and Esoteric Buddhism was important for Saichō.
 Unlike the Shingon founder Kūkai, Saichō did not see esoteric teachings as more powerful or superior to exoteric Tendai teaching and practice.
-Instead, Saichō held that all Buddhist teachings are included in the single intent of the Lotus Sutra's teaching.
-This idea is reflected in the saying “Shingon (esoteric Buddhism) and (Tien-tai) shikan are essentially one; therefore both traditions are propagated on one mountain" (from Shōshin's Tendai Shingon nishii doi sho).
+Instead, Saichō held that all Buddhist teachings are included in the single intent of the Lotus Sutra.
+This idea is reflected in the saying "Shingon (esoteric Buddhism) and (Tien-tai) shikan are essentially one; therefore both traditions are propagated on one mountain" (from Shōshin's Tendai Shingon nishii doi sho).

 Certain later Tendai figures like Ennin also argued that esoteric practices led to Buddhahood faster than exoteric (non-esoteric) practices and some (such as Annen) argued that they were the only way to full Buddhahood.
 These figures also often saw the Lotus Sutra (which refers itself as "the secret essential of the buddhas" and "the secret treasure of the Tathagatha") as an esoteric text and this view has some precedent in the Chinese Tiantai tradition.

-However, other more conservative figures like Hōjibō Shōshin rejected the idea that esoteric Buddhism is higher or superior to Tendai Mahayana practice, since both of these traditions are ultimately founded on the middle way and both teach the contemplation of the emptiness of dharmas.
-Shōshin held that mantras and other esoteric practices were merely another skillful means for contemplating the middle way and are thus different expressions of the same principle.
-He also argued that these teachings both derive from the same Buddha, since Mahāvairocana and the Buddha of the Lotus Sūtra are ultimately the same.
-In some cases, Shōshin goes further, arguing that certain esoteric practices, such as those that make use of images like mandalas or lunar discs, were designed for those with dull faculties, while the Tendai practice of "discerning one's own mind" (觀心) is for those who are more advanced and do not require images.
+Shikan meditation

+Tendai's Shikan-gō (止觀業) tradition focuses on shikan (śamatha-vipaśyanā) meditation, especially on the Four Samadhis (四種三昧, shishu zanmai) as taught in Zhiyi's Móhē zhǐguān (Great Cessation [and] Contemplation).
+Saichō emphasized the importance of the Four Samādhis in his Kanjō Tendai-shū Nenbun Gakushō-shiki (Regulations for Tendai School Annual Ordinands), and he sought to establish special halls as a place for these practices.
+The Four Samādhis are foundational to Tendai Buddhism and are designed to cultivate deep states of meditative absorption (samādhi).

+The Four-fold Samādhi (四種三昧 shishu-zammai) is outlined as follows: